qwertystop/qwertystop.github.io/_drafts/platforms-beyond-data.md

 tags: games
 ---

-In my [previous post](/analysis/platformers-by-data), I went into detail on my attempt to quantify the design of platformers at a broad level for analysis.
-This time, the results, and moving on from them.
+In my [previous post](/analysis/platformers-by-data), I went into detail on my plan to quantify the design of platformers at a broad level for analysis.
+This time, I'll be going over the results of that analysis, and moving on from them.
 Last time was **The Data-Driven Analysis of Platformers**, and now we have:

-## And Why It Didn't Work
+## Why It Didn't Work
 Turns out, nuance is an important thing. *Sure*, it sounds obvious in retrospect...